Khan/genqlient/docs/FAQ.md

   arg: String,
 ) {
   # @genqlient(pointer: true)
-  myField
+  myString
 }
 ```

-This will generate a Go field `MyField *string`, and set it to `nil` if the server returns null (and in reverse for arguments).
+This will generate a Go field `MyString *string`, and set it to `nil` if the server returns null (and in reverse for arguments).
 Such fields can be harder to work with in Go, but allow a clear distinction between null and the Go zero value.
+Again, you can put the directive on the first line to apply it to everything in the query, although this usually gets cumbersome.

 See [genqlient_directive.graphql](genqlient_directive.graphql) for complete documentation on these options.